spamsch/website/packages/shared/content/blog/brainrepublic-privacy-first-streaming.md

   - project
 ---

-Before "privacy-first" became a marketing trope, Brainrepublic committed to it.
+Before "privacy-first" became a marketing trope, Brainrepublic committed to it in 2015.
 No account creation.
 No personal data retention.
 Just experts going live in the browser with optional pay-per-minute billing.
 Turning that promise into a product meant I had to thread architecture, positioning, and stakeholder expectations together.

 ## Product Constraints We Embraced